junxit/us-congress-bills-111/metadata.md

 - 2009-02-04 — Introduced in House
 - 2009-02-04 — Introduced in House
 - 2009-02-04 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-02-05 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2009-02-12 — Committee Consideration and Mark-up Session Held.
+- 2009-02-12 — Ordered to be Reported by Voice Vote.
+- 2009-02-12 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2009-03-10 — Considered under suspension of the rules. (consideration: CR H3118-3119)
+- 2009-03-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+869.
+- 2009-03-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-10 — Ms. Edwards (MD) moved to suspend the rules and pass the bill.
+- 2009-03-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3118)
+- 2009-03-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3118)
+- 2009-03-10 — Placed on the House Calendar, Calendar No. 20.
+- 2009-03-10 — Reported by the Committee on Transportation.
+H. Rept.
+111-30.
+- 2009-03-10 — Reported by the Committee on Transportation.
+H. Rept.
+111-30.